Gay Byrne: Health

 In later years, Byrne revealed he had hearing loss in one ear.
 He thought originally that it was due to working in the television and radio industry for over 50 years that caused his hearing loss, but later found out it was genetic as his mother, his sister and three brothers all had hearing problems.

-In 2011, Byrne experienced a health scare at his home in Sandymount when he struggled to breathe.
-He was admitted to St Vincent's Hospital complaining his lungs felt as if they were "made of concrete" and there was "nothing going in" and that he expected to die.
-In 2015, after spending Christmas at home with his family, he had a heart attack and was readmitted to hospital.
+In 2011, Byrne was admitted to St Vincent's Hospital, complaining that his lungs felt as if they were "made of concrete" and there was "nothing going in" and that he expected to die.
+In 2015, after spending Christmas at home with his family, he suffered a heart attack.

 On 20 November 2016, he revealed live on his Time Warp radio broadcast on RTÉ Lyric FM that he was to begin treatment for prostate cancer, and that the cancer might have also spread to his lower back.
 He told listeners he would be taking a one-week break before returning to work.
 However, he did not return to the air.
 Byrne had been quoted by the Irish Mirror saying that "Ideally, I would like to get back to doing my Sunday afternoon radio show on Lyric FM, but my wife and daughters tell me I'm not ready and won't let me do it."

 Death

-Byrne died on 4 November 2019 at his home in Howth, aged 85, after a three-year battle with prostate cancer.
+Byrne died on 4 November 2019 at his home in Howth, aged 85, from prostate cancer.

 On 5 November 2019, a special live edition of The Late Late Show was broadcast on RTÉ One, with various tributes made to him.

 His funeral took place on 8 November 2019 at St Mary's Pro-Cathedral in Dublin and was shown live on RTÉ.
 After the mass, the hearse carrying Byrne's body made its way back to Howth and was greeted by fans along the route.
 He was laid to rest, privately at Saint Fintans Cemetery, Sutton.